Criminal Defense Attorney

 Your Rights?

 Under the fifth amendment and your Miranda rights, you have the right to remain silent to avoid self-incrimination, or providing information to law enforcement through a court document, to force you or coerce you into providing what is known as testimonial or communication evidence.
 Thus, during your first hearing following an arrest, you have the right to not incriminate yourself and request a lawyer.
 If you are offered a plea before counsel is assigned to you, there will be three options for you to choose from, guilty, not guilty, or exercising your ability to remain neutral and silent, pleading no contest.
 Pleading not guilty may be your best option when attempting to fight the charges you are facing and avoiding potential consequences inflicted upon your criminal record, and if civil claims arise, in deterrence of potential financial liability for a wrong that presumably results from the alleged criminal act.
-Discussing the best process is essential to keep open future engagement of lawful means, The Law Office of Patrick R. Mckamey, P.A., can make to measure resolution.
+Discussing the best process is essential to keep open future engagement of lawful means, The Law Office of McKamey & Williams, can make to measure resolution.

 When is bail offered to me?